dggriffin/mitto/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History
+* 0.3.0 Unified API under loadConfig. mitto now "requires" the object for you. `.mitto` is now more explicit and detailed.
 * 0.2.0 Switch from object-templating to .mitto templating, separate opinionated call from non-opiniated.
 * 0.1.0 Initial release